boson-php/docs/02.the-basics/window.md

 ### Current Size

 The `Window::$size` property provides access to the current window dimensions.
-The object in the window is <b>mutable</b> which allows both reading and updating the size.
+The object in the window is **mutable** which allows both reading and updating the size.

 ```php